Trauma Therapy in Sacramento: ACT-Led Online & In-Person Care in Folsom, Roseville, Elk Grove & Davis

 First Session

-We’ll clarify your goals and history with sensitivity to Sacramento’s unique pace of life — balancing work in state government, healthcare, tech, or education with personal healing needs.
-You leave with a collaborative plan and first skills to practice right away.
+We’ll clarify your goals and history with care and awareness of Sacramento’s pace of life, balancing work in state government, healthcare, tech, or education with your recovery needs.
+You’ll leave with a collaborative plan and first steps to practice right away.

 Frequency & Duration

-Most clients in the Sacramento Metro area schedule weekly or bi-weekly 50-minute sessions.
-Depending on your goals, we can use structured evidence-based protocols (8–16 sessions) or longer-term therapy for deeper trauma recovery.
-I adapt to your schedule — whether you’re commuting from Elk Grove, working in Downtown Sacramento, or balancing family life in Folsom or Roseville.
+Most Sacramento-area clients meet weekly or bi-weekly for 50-minute sessions.
+Depending on your needs, we can use structured evidence-based protocols (8–16 sessions) or longer-term trauma recovery work.
+I adapt to your schedule, whether you’re commuting from Elk Grove, working in Downtown Sacramento, or balancing family life in Folsom or Roseville.

 Ready to Begin?